Corporate Transparency Act Disclosure of Beneficial Ownership Information Impact on Non-U.S. Residents

 • Percentage of voting stock owned

-Corporations are also required to report any changes in ownership of 20% or more of their voting stock to the IRS within 30 days of the change.
+Corporations must also report any changes in ownership of 20% or more of their voting stock to the IRS within 30 days of the change.

 The ownership disclosure requirements on Schedule G are different from the CTA’s reporting requirements in a few key ways: